 So, if these guidelines should already be in place, in conjunction with the proper operating procedures of any self-respecting company, why have them at all?

 In fact, the whole concept of cGMP originated from an inability to get fatal, contaminated tablets off the market in time, before they caused hundreds of injuries/ deaths in 1940.
-The FDA has multiple tools at its disposal these days to prevent such a disaster from re-occurring: random inspections, official warnings, and drug seizures.
+The FDA has multiple tools at its disposal these days to prevent such a disaster from reoccurring: random inspections, official warnings, and drug seizures.
 Arguably the most effective tool at all though is having the data integrity guidelines in place to start, because they’re preventative instead of reactive.

-Keeping Up with the Regulations
+Keeping Up with FDA Regulations

 Complying with cGMP admittedly means devoting a lot of resources to one’s operations.
 For example, appropriate quality management systems and procedures must be maintained, only qualified and fully trained employees must be kept on board, and reliable testing facilities and calibrated equipment must be used.
-What all those pre-requisites have in common is they have come to characterize businesses serious about maintaining some semblance of long-term success.
+What all those prerequisites have in common is they have come to characterize businesses serious about maintaining some semblance of long-term success.

 While the abstract concept of data integrity is far removed from the drugs themselves, there is a direct relationship between it and product quality.
 Meanwhile, not only is there an indirect relationship between data integrity and product defects, but data integrity and product costs too.

-So, in the end, the FDA isn’t asking firms to do anything other than to make life easier on themselves.
+So, in the end, the FDA isn’t asking firms to do anything other than to make life easier for themselves.
 After all, the “current” in cGMP simply seeks to remind companies that their systems must stay up to date with today’s latest technologies.
 Any company stuck in the past generally and justifiably gets passed by anyway.
 The overall goal may be to ensure customers don’t get hurt, but, if companies take the guidelines in stride, neither will they.